 It is very simple to add the proper stakeholders to your project.
 You can invite your internal team to one side of the project and there is even a segmented “client” invitation so you can “hide” certain conversations from the client.
 I’ve used this when the conversation might get confrontational or create a long drawn out conversation with my internal team.
 The client is most likely already stressed with the project so hide things when you can (it is a simple checkout box selection) to stop the unnecessary stress.

 Project Messages & Discussions

-The best part of about Basecamp is documentation.
-You can start a thread in 2013 and continue it through the months all the way till today and still be able to search and find previous conversations.
+The best part about Basecamp is documentation.
+You can start a thread in 2013 and continue it through the months till today and still be able to search and find previous conversations.
 In the world of web project management, with 20 concurrent clients or more, if it is not written down we will most likely forget about it (or the client will forget about it).
 I have used the messages for many different aspects of PM.
 Design reviews, internal scope conversations, billing updates, tutorials, and more.
-By design messages are an empty slate.
+By design, messages are an empty slate.

 Full Project in One Place

 The holistic view of a project is a thing of beauty.
 The real beauty of Basecamp is the centralization as you can see in this screenshot.
 All discussions, information-dissemination, scheduling, task-assigning, and questions live alongside the project.
 This will cut down on the ambiguity of “Where is this and that?”

 Manage several projects at the same time.
 This helps when you have several projects that directly influence each other.

 Deploy resources to a project only when they are needed.
 This improves efficiency and effectiveness and helps reduce costs.